svenvc/rpn_calculator/README.md

 Backspace removes the last input digit.
-Clear removes all input digits, and when there are no input digits, removes the whole stack.
+Clear removes all input digits, and when there are no input digits, clears the whole stack.

-Division by zero is not allowed.
+Computational errors are caught and shown to the user.
+There is some code to augment number formatting and parsing.

 ### calculator.ex